ESHEYMAN/alx-low_level_programming/0x14-bit_manipulation/README.md

-A readme of this project describing what each project is
+A readme describingbthis particular project